Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Greenstick.
-The bone bends, but doesn’t break all the way through.
+This is when the bone bends, but doesn’t break all the way through.

 Nondisplaced.
-The bone breaks completely, but the ends stay lined up.
+This is when the bone breaks completely, but the ends stay lined up.

 Displaced.
-The pieces of broken bone do not line up.
+This is when pieces of broken bone do not line up.

 Growth plate.
-A break near or through the growth plate, the soft part of a bone where the bone grows as the child grows.
+This is a break near or through the growth plate, the soft part of a bone where the bone grows as the child grows.
 A growth plate injury can slow growth in that bone.
 Growth plate injuries may be difficult to treat.

 Fractures can be open (the broken bone comes through the skin).
 These used to be called “compound” fractures.
 Fractures can also be closed (the broken bone does not come through the skin).

 Falling on an outstretched hand